Vehicle Excise Duty (VED) – often known simply as ‘road tax’ – is applied to the vast majority of vehicles on UK roads today.

 WLTP will also ensure that the advertised single-charge range – or how many miles an EV will go before the battery is fully drained – is representative of what is achievable under normal day-to-day circumstances.

-We’ve run through three examples to show you how prices will change when the WLTP figures come into effect.
+We’ve run through three examples to show you how prices changed when the WLTP figures came into effect in April 2020.

 Volkswagen Passat Saloon R-Line 2.0 TDI DSG